Finding a Top Financial Advisor Firm in Ann Arbor, Michigan

 Pollock Investment Advisors

-Pollock Investment Advisors, LLC has been doing business in Ann Arbor since 2006.
+Pollock Investment Advisors has been doing business in Ann Arbor since 2006.
 Its clients consist of non-high-net-worth individuals, high-net-worth individuals, pension plans, charitable organizations and businesses.

 Pollock provides investment management, financial planning and consulting services to its clients.
 The fee-only firm generally imposes a minimum account size of $500,000, although it may waive this at its discretion.